18F/golang_workshop_irl_2016/chapters/ch05/README.md

 			bodyStr = string(body) // Ignore this line for now.
 		} else {
 			siteUp = true
-			bodyStr = string(body) // Ignore this lines for now.
+			bodyStr = string(body) // Ignore this line for now.
 		}
 		_ = bodyStr // Ignore this line for now.
 		_ = status  // Ignore this line for now.